TASEmulators/BizHawk/README.md

 ./EmuHawk.exe '--lua=C:\path\to\script.lua' 'C:\path\to\rom.n64'
 ```

-On Linux, you can pass arguments to `EmuHawkMono.sh` as expected and they will be forwarded to `mono`.
+On Linux, you can pass arguments to `EmuHawkMono.sh` as expected and they will be forwarded to `mono` and to EmuHawk.
 (You can also `export` env. vars.)
-All the arguments work as on Windows, with some caveats:
-* file paths must be absolute (or relative to the install dir, `EmuHawkMono.sh` changes the CWD to there);
+All the arguments work as on Windows, with the caveat that **file paths must be absolute**, or relative to the install dir (`EmuHawkMono.sh` changes the working dir to there).
-* `--mono-no-redirect`: if you pass this flag *as the first argument*, it will be eaten by the script itself, and stdout/stderr will *not* be redirected to a file.
-(It's redirected by default.)
-** From 2.10, this will no longer be necessary.

 The same example as above would be `./EmuHawkMono.sh --lua=/path/to/script.lua /path/to/rom.n64`.